Eastern Orthodoxy: An Evangelical Perspective

-Similarly, on the Godward side Orthodoxy denies that God sovereignly elected a particular people to salvation before the creation of the world (John 17, Romans 8, Ephesians 1); that salvation is conferred soley only the basis of Christ’s righteous life and atoning death on the cross (Romans 3, 1 Corinthians 1, 2 Cointhians 5); that Christ’s death was substitutionary and therefore designed especially for God’s elect (John 10, 17, Romans 5, Ephesians 1); and that the Holy Spirit gives to the elect full assurance of their salvation, along with perseverance in the faith to the very end of their lives, (John 14:16, Romans 8, Ephesians 1:13-14).
+Similarly, on the Godward side Orthodoxy denies that God sovereignly elected a particular people to salvation before the creation of the world (John 17; Romans 8; Ephesians 1); that salvation is conferred solely only the basis of Christ’s righteous life and atoning death on the cross (Romans 3; 1 Corinthians 1; 2 Corinthians 5); that Christ’s death was substitutionary and therefore designed especially for God’s elect (John 10, 17; Romans 5; Ephesians 1); and that the Holy Spirit gives to the elect full assurance of their salvation, along with perseverance in the faith to the very end of their lives (John 14:16; Romans 8; Ephesians 1:13-14).

 In sum, Orthodoxy rightly emphasizes that God created man for fellowship with Him, and that redemption has this great good in view.
 But by obscuring the biblical testimony concerning God’s actual plan of salvation, Orthodoxy makes the experience and enjoyment of this fellowship difficult at best.